-In this blog, we’ll learn:
+In this blog, we’ll look at:

 - What is payroll diversion fraud?

-- Why is payroll diversion fraud successful?
+- What makes payroll diversion fraud so successful?

 What Is Payroll Diversion Fraud?

-Why Is Payroll Diversion Fraud Successful?
+What Makes Payroll Diversion Fraud So Successful?

 Why do employees keep falling for this scheme even after continual cybersecurity awareness training?